rozza591/md5-compare-Wdask/README.md

 Ensure that Python 3.6 or newer is installed on your system.
 You can download Python from the official website.

-2. Install Required Packages
-Install Dask and other required Python packages using pip.
-It's recommended to use a virtual environment:
-`python3 -m venv venv
-source venv/bin/activate
-pip3 install dask[distributed] tqdm`
+2. Installing Dask
+  You first need to ensure Dask is installed on the scheduler and worker machines:
+  `pip3 install "dask[complete]"`

-3. Configure Dask Cluster
+4. Configure Dask Cluster
 Local Cluster
 For local testing or development, you can use Dask's ability to create a cluster on your machine utilizing its cores.
 This is automatically handled when you instantiate a Client object without specifying a scheduler address in the script.